open-telemetry/oteps/text/trace/0136-error_flagging.md

 * `UNSET` is the default status code.
 * `ERROR` represents all error types.
 * `OK` represents a span which has been explicitly marked as being free of errors, and should not be counted against an error budget.
 Note that only end users should set this status.
-Instead, instrumentation should leave the status as `UNSET` for normal operations.
+Instead, instrumentation should leave the status as `UNSET` for operations that do not generate an error.

 ### `Status Source`